-The Philosophy major at UQ is not only the largest Philosophy major in Queensland, but staff maintain international reputations for their teaching and research activities.
+The Philosophy area of study at UQ is the largest in Queensland, with staff maintaining international reputations for their teaching and research activities.

 The study of philosophy introduces students to key ideas in a range of areas of inquiry including epistemology, ethics, logic, metaphysics, the history of philosophy, and the philosophy of disciplines such as art, science, education and politics.